Introducing a New Dog to Your Home

 Gender and Breed:

-No matter what the breed, age, sex, etc. it’s important to remember that every dog is an individual.
+No matter what the breed, age, or sex of your new addition is, it’s important to remember that every dog is an individual.
 While there are characteristics that can help you find your pup’s perfect match, every dog’s personality is unique.

 Being consistent at home will set your dogs up for success when it comes to coexisting in their new environment.
 If you are ever frustrated, don’t hesitate to reach out to your vet, trainer, online forums or communities, or friends and family for advice!